 It also makes any Davis station expandable.
 Previously, only the Davis Vantage Pro2 offered any expandability beyond its core set of sensors.
 That’s now changed: as long as the sensor you’re using is WeatherLink Live compatible, you can add it to your setup.

-Even more impressive is its reception capabilities: Davis claims that the WeatherLink Live can receive data from sensors as far as 1,000 feet away.
+Even more impressive is its reception capabilities: Davis Instruments claims that the WeatherLink Live can receive data from sensors as far as 1,000 feet away thanks to frequency-hopping spread spectrum radio technology.
 While we don’t have a large enough yard to really put this to the test, we’ve never had any issues with dropouts or missing data.

 One of WeatherLink Live’s best features is its real-time reporting capabilities.
-If you’re not at home, the device reports data to WeatherLink once a minute, all viewable either from the web-based console (seen above) or through the app.
-However, when you’re on your home network, you’ll gain access to real-time data.
+If you’re not at home, the device will transmit data to WeatherLink once a minute, all viewable either from the WeatherLink website (seen above) or through the WeatherLink app.
+However, when your phone is on the same Wi-Fi network as WeatherLink Live, the app will stream live data.

-Both rainfall and rain rate will update every ten seconds on the app, while wind speed and direction data update every 2.5 seconds.
-That’s the best update rate of any weather station we know.
+Both rainfall and rain rate update every ten seconds on the WeatherLink app; wind speed and direction data update every 2.5 seconds.
+That’s the fastest reporting weather data rate of any weather station on the market.
+It’s also neat to watch wind gusts happen, something you can’t do without live weather data, or sitting in front of the console.

-Another key benefit is that with this new platform is that it’s smart home-ready.
+Another key benefit is that this new platform is smart home-ready.
 While currently WeatherLink Live only supports Amazon Alexa and Google Assistant, we’re hoping in the future this might mean Davis station owners could connect to services like IFTTT, which allow you to control other smart home devices.

 Ambient Weather’s stations already do this, and it’s one of the key reasons why we often recommend a station like the WS-5000 over a Davis station — especially for those potential buyers who might already own a substantial number of smart home devices.

-A word of caution for current Davis station owners
+A word of caution for current Davis weather station owners

 The Davis WeatherLink Live isn’t without its quirks, especially for current owners.
 If you already owned the dongle and didn’t use the desktop software to download your weather data, you’ll be starting fresh, unfortunately.